leleliu008/ppkg-formula-repository-official-core/README.md

 # ppkg-formula-repository
-the formula repository for [ppkg](https://github.com/leleliu008/ppkg)
+the offical formula repository for [ppkg](https://github.com/leleliu008/ppkg)

 ## what's formula
 formula is a POSIX sh script used to config a package infomation and describe how to compile a package for [ppkg](https://github.com/leleliu008/ppkg).